eldruin/tcs3472-rs/README.md

 tcs3472 = { version = "0.3.0", features = ["async"] }
 ```

-Example how it looks like when using [Embassy](https://embassy.dev/) framework:
+Example how it looks like when using the [Embassy](https://embassy.dev/) framework:

 ```rust
 #[embassy_executor::main]